 In case you weren’t aware, the wildly popular Virgin River series by Robyn Carr has been made into a Netflix series.
 I went ahead and watched it for you so that if you were on the fence, you’d be able to make a nice, comfortable viewing decision.
 You’re welcome.
 Here’s what I discovered.
-(Note: Originally published 1/13/2020, updated on 12/1/2020 to include my thoughts on season 2, and again on 7/25/2021 to include my thoughts on season 3, and NOW I'm updating it again on 8/7/2022 to include my thoughts on season 4.)
+(Note: Originally published 1/13/2020, updated on 12/1/2020 to include my thoughts on season 2, again on 7/25/2021 to include my thoughts on season 3, and NOW I'm updating it again on 8/7/2022 to include my thoughts on season 4.)

 You’ll Love: The scenery